-The aim of the Member Support Grants (MSG) is to stimulate increased research capacity by enhancing the Centre's research outcomes and outputs.
+The aim of the Graham Centre Member Support Grants (MSG) is to stimulate increased research capacity by enhancing the Centre's research outcomes and outputs.

-Member Support Grants have three distinct funding categories:
+Member Support Grants are offered in three distinct categories:

-1. Member teaching support – for CSU staff to buy out teaching time, allowing them more time to conduct research activities.
+Category 1 Member teaching support – for CSU staff to buy out teaching time, allowing more time to conduct research activities.

-2. Pilot project funding – to undertake a pilot project collecting preliminary data in support of the submission of one or more external grant applications.
+Category 2 Pilot project funding – to support members to undertake a pilot project collecting preliminary data in support of the submission of one or more external grant applications.

-3. Training – to undertake individual or group training activities related to their research outcomes.
+Category 3 Training – to undertake individual or group training activities that support members' research outcomes.

 Member Support Grant Application Form